luksi93/cheatsheet/cheatsheet.md

 ### Moving .nef files that do not have a corresponding .jpg file in the current directory

-After my shootings I usually go through the jpgs and remove the ones I don't like.
+After downloading pictures from the camera I usually go through the jpgs and remove the ones I don't like.
 This command makes life a lot easier to also get rid of the correspodning raw files.

 ```
 exiftool -ext nef -directory=deleted -tagsfromfile %d%f.jpg -directory .